ircam-ismm/sync/README.md

  // function to receive a message from the server var receiveFunction = socket.on;

-// Initialize the sync module and start the synchronization process var sync = new SyncClient(getTimeFunction);
+// Initialize the sync module and start the synchronisation process var sync = new SyncClient(getTimeFunction);
 sync.start(sendFunction, receiveFunction);